-- 1. The Board is created by the Police Act. - 2.
-The Board has responsibility to provide Halifax Regional Police "the administrative direction, organization and policy required to maintain an adequate, effective and efficient police department" per s.
-55(1)(b) of the Police Act. - 3.
-The Board may from time to time adopt policy per s.
-55(1)(b) of the Police Act, and the Chief of Police shall cause that policy to be posted as an HRP to all sworn and unsworn members. - 4.
-The Board shall adopt policy regarding extra-duty and off-duty employment as per s.
-56 of the Police Act and the Chief of Police shall cause that policy to be posted as an HRP Departmental Order to all sworn and unsworn members. - 5.
-The Board is, with respect to HRP, additionally responsible to provide direction as outlined in s.
-55 of the Police Act and to determine, in consultation with the Chief of Police, priorities, objectives and goals respecting police services in the community and to recommend or provide policies, administrative and organizational direction for the effective management of the police department. - 6.
-The Board is, with respect to RCMP, additionally responsible to provide advice to the RCMP, and, as outlined in s.
-68 of the Police Act, to determine, in consultation with the Chief Superintendent priorities, objectives and goals respecting police services in the community and to recommend policies, administrative and organizational direction for the effective management of the police department. - 7.
-The Board may from time to time recommend the Chiefs adopt policy per the Police Act s.
-55(3)(f) and/or s.
-68(3)(f) and if the recommendation is accepted the policy may be posted for HRP and RCMP officers to all sworn and unsworn members. - 8.
-The Board may from time to time adopt policy regarding any other duty and responsibility outlined for the Board in the Police Act.
+- 1. The Board is created by the Police Act 2007 as amended. - 2.
+The Board has responsibility to provide Halifax Regional Police "the administrative direction, organization and policy required to maintain an adequate, effective and efficient police department" per s55 (1) (b) of the Act. - 3.
+The Board may from time to time adopt policy per s55 (1) (b) of the Act, and the Chief shall cause that policy shall be posted as an HRP Departmental Order to all sworn and unsworn members. - 4.
+The Board shall adopt policy per regarding extra-duty and off-duty employment as per s56 of the Act and the Chief shall cause that policy shall be posted as an HRP Departmental Order to all sworn and unsworn members. - 5.
+The Board is additionally responsible to provide direction to both HRP (s55) and RCMP (s68), as outlined in the Act s55 & 68 (3) (a) "determine, in consultation with the chief officer, priorities, objectives and goals respecting police services in the community" and s55 & s 68 (3) (f) "recommend policies, administrative and organizational direction for the effective management of the police department". - 6.
+The Board may from time to time recommend the Chiefs adopt policy per the Act s55 (3) (f) and/or s68 (3) (f) and such policy if advice should it be accepted will be posted for HRP and RCMP officers as HRP and/or RCMP Departmental Order to all sworn and unsworn members. - 7.
+The Board may from time to time adopt policy regarding any other duty and responsibility outlined for the Board in the Act.